Smart Sales Process Design | Start with the End in Mind

 There is an easy fix.

-Look at your sales process design and how you’re using that sales process model in your team to help them hit sales goals and sales quotas, and quickly fix and sales leaks.
+Look at your sales process design and specifically how you’re using that sales process model in your team to help them hit sales goals and sales quotas, and how are your sales leaders using the saes process to quickly identify and fix sales leaks.

-And ask yourself…have you got sales people who are capable of managing their own performance, being accountable for it, and using it to be successful in sales?
+And ask yourself…have you got sales people who are capable of managing their own performance using a sales process that has been designed to give them full:

 Sales process design is at the heart of any sales improvement plan…